wireapp/wire-docs/src/how-to/administrate/kubernetes/upgrade-cluster/index.rst

 Doing an upgrade by hand is cumbersome and error-prone, which is why there are tools and automation for this procedure.
 The high-level steps would be:

-1. control plane (also see a more detailed `list <https://kubernetes.io/docs/tasks/administer-cluster/cluster-upgrade/#manual-deployments>`__)
+1. upgrade the control plane (also see a more detailed `list <https://kubernetes.io/docs/tasks/administer-cluster/cluster-upgrade/#manual-deployments>`__)
     a) all *etcd* instances
     b) api-server on each control-plane host
     c) controllers, scheduler,
-2. nodes (order may vary, depending on whether the kube-components run in containers)
+2. upgrade the nodes (order may vary, depending on whether the kube-components run in containers)
     * kubelet
     * kube-proxy
     * container runtime
-3. clients (``kubectl``, e.g. on workstations or in pipelines)
+3. then upgrade the clients (``kubectl``, e.g. on workstations or in pipelines)

 *For more details, please refer to the official documentation:*
 `Upgrade A Cluster <https://kubernetes.io/docs/tasks/administer-cluster/cluster-upgrade/>`__